Live Chat Now

 Hard Skills for Forensic Accountants

 Forensic accountants must have foundational knowledge of accounting and a familiarity with the principles, standards and laws regarding the review and auditing of financial records.
-The hard skills that enable them to accurately audit financial records in civil or criminal cases include:
+The hard accounting skills that enable them to accurately audit financial records in civil or criminal cases include:

 • Generally Accepted Accounting Principles: Thorough familiarity with GAAP enables financial investigators to spot instances where these principles have been ignored or intentionally misused.